Neargye/hello_tf_c_api/README.md

 cmake --build . --config Debug
 ```

+### Remarks

+* The tensorflow.dll in the repository is compiled in x64 mode.
+Make sure that project target 64-bit platforms.
+* Make sure that the tensorflow.dll is in Output Directory (by default, this is Debug\Release under your project's folder) or either in the directory contained by the %PATH% environment variable.

 ## Get tensorflow.dll

 For CPU, you can download the tensorflow.dll and tensorflow.lib from <https://github.com/Neargye/tensorflow/releases>.